"I hope a lady climbs it first," I blurted out. Crickets. I immediately wished I could suck the words back in.

 My husband came across an Instagram photo posted by Hey Flash Foxy.
 In it a woman is bouldering over a rocky landing.
 He pointed out that the caption only gives credit to the women spotters below, while the man, also with arms raised to guide a potential fall, receives no recognition.
 This caption blatantly ignored the man in the picture who was there to "support a fellow climber."
 This could be called reverse sexism, and some male climbers can feel ostracized by the deliberate exclusion.

-But as much as I'm for sisterhood and women's empowerment, I also think we should be mindful of deliberate exclusion and emphasis on gender.
+But as much as I’m for women’s empowerment, I also think we should be mindful of deliberate exclusion and emphasis on gender.
 When I said, "I hope a lady climbs it first," I was in some ways, as Bisharat wrote, "doing more harm than good."
 When it comes down to it, my friends were all trying a route, and I should be equally stoked for anyone of them to send it.
-And besides, is it not more feminist for me to look beyond gender?
+After all, each one of us struggles with a unique set of challenges.